ProfessorKazarinoff/stream-2020/README.md

 # stream-2020

-This GitHub repo goes along with my programming stream Season 1, 2020 where I review how to run JupyterHub
+This GitHub repo goes along with my programming Twitch Stream, 2020 where I review how to run JupyterHub